Freight-rail strike could knock out commuter service too

 ARLINGTON, Va.
 (AP) — September was shaping up as a good month for commuters on Virginia Railway Express outside the nation’s capital, with the service offering 30 days of free rides to lure back riders lost during the pandemic.

-Now, though, a freight-rail strike threatens to shut down service on the VRE entirely, along with numerous other commuter rail services across the country.
+Then a freight-rail strike threatened to shut down service on the VRE entirely, along with numerous other commuter rail services across the country, though President Joe Biden said early Thursday that a tentative agreement had been reached to avert it.

 “I really do not want to have to drive to Crystal City,” said Chris Barbagallo of Bristow, Virginia, as he waited Wednesday afternoon for the train back home.

 He takes the roughly hourlong train ride from the outer suburbs of Prince William County to avoid the region’s notorious traffic.
-VRE has said it will be forced to shut down service if a strike begins, and there are few feasible mass-transit alternatives for long-distance commuters.
+VRE said it would be forced to shut down service if there was a strike, and there are few feasible mass-transit alternatives for long-distance commuters.

-The threat to service comes from a potential strike by freight-rail workers across the country.
-U.S. Labor Secretary Marty Walsh met with both sides Wednesday to try to mediate a last-minute deal, but a strike could begin as soon as Friday.

 Some commuter lines would be affected; others would not.
 It depends largely on whether the commuter line owns its own tracks or uses tracks owned by the freight companies.

-The largest commuter rail systems, all in metropolitan New York, are not affected, but the Metra system in Chicago is expecting disruptions on at least four of its 11 lines, and said that could begin after the Thursday afternoon rush hour.
+The largest commuter rail systems, all in metropolitan New York, were not affected, but the Metra system in Chicago said it was expecting disruptions on at least four of its 11 lines.

-Commuter rail services in the Los Angeles and San Francisco Bay areas will also be affected.
+Commuter rail services in the Los Angeles and San Francisco Bay areas would also be affected by a strike.
 The Sounder system in the Seattle area would be forced to shutter.
 About 5,000 people ride Sounder trains each day — down from about 20,000 before the pandemic.
 In greater Minneapolis, transit agencies planned to offer bus service to replace commuter rail service that would be forced to suspend on the smaller Northstar service

 The Association of American Railroads, which represents the freight rail industry, estimated that half the commuter rail systems in the country depend at least in part on tracks owned by the affected freight railroads.